Anhaltisches Theater: History

 Theatre life in Dessau has a long tradition.
 As early as 1794, there was a permanent theatre ensemble in Dessau.
 The first venue was the Fürstliche Reitbahn, and the first theatre director was Friedrich Wilhelm Bossann.
 The Anhalt Philharmonic Orchestra was also founded at this time.

 By 1798, Friedrich Wilhelm von Erdmannsdorff (Wörlitz Park) erected the first theatre building.
 As Leopold III, Duke of Anhalt-Dessau had the theatre closed in 1810 for financial reasons as a result of the events of the war, the amateur project Societätstheater once again gained importance for a short time.

 After two fires in 1855 (rebuilt) and 1922, the Fürstliche Reitbahn was once again the venue.

 After three years of construction, the present building was completed in 1938 as the largest stage north of the Alps at the time, with 1250 seats.
 The architects were Friedrich Lipp and Werry Roth.
 The opening with Weber's Der Freischütz took place in the presence of Adolf Hitler and Joseph Goebbels on 29 May 1938.

-After the almost complete destruction during one of the heavy air raids on Dessau on 30 May 1944, the theatre was reopened in 1949 after reconstruction with Mozart's The Magic Flute under the directorship of Willy Bodenstein (artistic director from 1949 to 1968).
+After the almost complete destruction during one of the heavy air raids on Dessau on 30 May 1944, the reconstructed theatre was reopened in 1949 with Mozart's The Magic Flute under the directorship of Willy Bodenstein (artistic director from 1949 to 1968).
 In 1945, the remaining theatre staff found a provisional rehearsal and performance space, and rehearsals began again in November 1945.
 In December, the first performance of Beethoven's Fidelio took place.
 Willy Bodenstein followed as artistic director and general director: